 - 28. Advisory committees play an important in providing expert advice on all matters that benefit or impact the City. - 29.
-The KAAC have provided recommendations to shape an improved outcome for the Central Mall Upgrade Project.

-30. The City has reviewed those recommendations and provided officer responses.
+The KAAC have provided recommendations to shape an improved outcome for the Central Mall Upgrade Project. - 30.
+The City has reviewed those recommendations and provided officer responses.
 It is recommended that whilst Council notes the KAAC recommendations that it endorses the responses made by the City.

 - NOTE the minutes and recommendations of the 9 November 2020 Special Meeting of the Kalamunda Arts Advisory Committee (Attachment 1). - 2.
-ENDORSE the City responses to the Kalamunda Arts Advisory Committee recommendations from the 9 November 2020 Special Meeting as presented as Attachment 2.
+ENDORSES the following City responses to the Kalamunda Arts Advisory Committee recommendations from the 9 November 2020 Special Meeting: